vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 }
 ```

-You can see that the whole application is assembled in java code.
+You can see that the whole UI is assembled in Java code.
 Now, this is a very simple example, but as your application gets more complex and you introduce multiple levels of nested layouts and many components, the resulting code can be very hard to read.
-However, that's not all - the same class has code, which is responsible both for structure, visuals, and behavior.
+However, that's not all - the same class has code, which is responsible for structure, visuals, and behavior at the same time.

 The class clearly does not have a single responsibility.
 Compare this, for example, with web front-end, where each page has neatly separated concerns:
 - HTML is structure